Reed-CSTAR/reednet/README.md

 ##### Running the playbook

 1. Install Ansible (you can launch a subshell that provides Ansible via `nix develop`)
-2. Run the playbook
+2. Run the playbook, either with `poly-run-ansible` in the Nix shell, or by manually invoking
     ```bash
-    ansible-playbook -i inventory.ini playbook.yaml -K
+    ansible-playbook -i inventory.yaml playbook.yaml -K -k -u polytopia
     ```

-    If you're using the dev shell:
-    ```bash
-    poly-run-ansible
-    ```

-    Note that you need SSH host configurations for all machines, since they are defined in the inventory without their FQDNs

 ##### Adding users